PLAN8VR/blender-splat-exporter/README.md

 # blender-splat-exporter
 Blender addon (windows) that exports synthetic Gaussian Splat .ply from mesh geometry using Playcanvas' Splat-Transform.
 Currently works with vertex colours.
-Addon also exports the .mjs file for future use with Splat Transform.
+Addon also exports the .mjs file for future use/editing with Splat-Transform.

 Dependancy - Splat Transform